10 Years After Deepwater Horizon Oil Spill, Industry Says It's Better Prepared

 It was one of the biggest environmental disasters in U.S. history.

-10 years later, the offshore drilling industry says it's better prepared to respond to a similar event.
+Ten years later, the offshore drilling industry says it's better prepared to respond to a similar event.
 But critics still want stronger regulation to decrease the risk of such an accident happening again.

-'When they give us the word, 'go''
+"When they give us the word, 'go' "

 In 2010, some of the equipment needed to stop the flow of oil — including the capping stack that eventually accomplished that — had to be built from scratch.